Learn more about healthcare in an indigenous community setting.

 “On behalf of GPSN, thank you to Mandy and her family for welcoming us and sharing your land and stories, NTGPE for their ongoing financial and practical support, GPRA for travel assistance and everyone else involved in this incredible experience,” said GPSN National Working Group Officer Keshini Visvanathan.

-“We look forward to the 2019 Cultural Immersion Trip and strongly encourage all GPSN members to apply,” she said.
+“We look forward to the 2019 Cultural Immersion Camp and strongly encourage all GPSN members to apply,” she said.

-Applications for the next Cultural Immersion Trip will open early 2019.
-Check the GPSN national eNewsletter for for information.
+Applications for the next Cultural Immersion Experience will open early 2019.

 By Helena Rann, 2019 GPSN National Working Group Officer and 2018 Secretary of GPSN Monash Univeristy.